 The art of acquiring new customers

-In this second instalment, we’re sharing some tricks of the trade we’ve helped brands employ when acquiring new customers – with email marketing as their trusty sidekick.
+In this post, we’re sharing some tricks of the trade we’ve helped brands employ when acquiring new customers – with email marketing as their trusty sidekick.

 The need for new customer acquisition is a fact of life.
 To nurture your existing customers, you need to have existing customers to begin with.